-The Commission’s written decision is generally issued no more than 90 days after the close of the hearing or the close of record (when final arguments are received).
-The Commission will include the issues considered with reasons in its decision.
+The AUC’s written decision is generally issued no more than 90 days after the close of the hearing or the close of record (when final arguments are received).
+The AUC will include the issues considered with reasons in its decision.

-An applicant or participant who is dissatisfied with a Commission decision can request the Commission to review its decision within 60 days, from the date the decision is issued, as specified in Rule 016.
+An applicant or participant who is dissatisfied with an AUC decision can request the AUC to review its decision within 60 days, from the date the decision is issued, as specified in Rule 016.

 A dissatisfied participant may also file a permission to appeal in the Court of Appeal of Alberta within 30 days from the date the decision is issued.

-An applicant that receives a permit and licence to build and operate a facility from the Commission must adhere to any conditions that were set out in the Commission decision.
+An applicant that receives a permit and licence to build and operate a facility from the AUC must adhere to any conditions that were set out in the AUC's decision.
 Concerns about compliance with approval conditions and post-construction operations can be submitted to the AUC for review.